wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 2.4.1 =
+* Added new short code attribute "role" to limit short code output only to those with sufficient role.
 * Added new short code attribute "permissionmsg" to allow turning off the "You do not have sufficient permissions to access this data" message

 = 2.4 =